abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

 }
 ```

+> You can choose another theme than the light theme.
+Check the `/libs/devextreme/css/` folder and the DevExtreme documentation for other themes.

-Open your `DevExtremeSampleWebModule.cs` file in your `DevExtremeSample.Web` project and add following code to `ConfigureServices` method.
+Open your `DevExtremeSampleWebModule.cs` file in your `DevExtremeSample.Web` project and add following code into the `ConfigureServices` method:

 ```csharp
 Configure<AbpBundlingOptions>(options =>